Master's in Inclusive Education: Math/Science, 5-8 Teacher Licensure

-This teacher licensure track leads to a master's degree in inclusive education and Massachusetts initial licensure in math/science, 5-8.
+This teacher licensure specialization leads to a master's degree in inclusive education and Massachusetts initial licensure in math/science, 5-8.

 The Inclusive Education Master's Degree Program prepares educators to create and lead equitable classroom environments that encompass a range of student needs and promote equity, social justice, diversity and accessibility.

-All inclusive education master's students are required to take five core courses as well as the coursework for their licensure track.
-For the Math/Science, 5-8 Teacher Licensure Track, courses such as Mathematics Teaching & Learning in the Middle School and Classroom Inquiry & Action Research in Education prepare educators to create and lead an inclusive math/science middle school classroom.
+All inclusive education master's students are required to take five core inclusivity courses as well as the coursework for their licensure.
+For the Math/Science, 5-8 Teacher Licensure, courses such as Science Teaching and Learning in the Middle School and Mathematics Teaching & Learning in the Middle School prepare educators to create and lead an inclusive math/science middle school classroom.

 Stonehill has partnerships with several area school districts as well as specialized locations.
-Teacher residency students can work with a particular population of students at our partner sites, including the League School and South Shore Educational Collaborative, among others.
+Residency students can work in diverse settings at our public and private partner sites, including the League School and South Shore Educational Collaborative, among others.